ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/incremental-time-series/overview.markdown

 * **Modified values & Replication**
    * Non-incremental:
-     A value that is modified on one node is replicated to other nodes and will replace the existing value's content on the other nodes.
+     A value that is modified on one node is replicated to other nodes and will replace the existing value's contents on the other nodes.
-     Upon concurrent updates for the same timestamp, the highest value from all nodes takes over the value's content.
+     Upon concurrent updates for the same timestamp, the highest value from all nodes takes over the value's contents.
    * Incremental:
-     A request to increase a value contains the delta by which the value is to be increased or decreased.
+     A request to increase a value contains the **delta** by which the value is to be increased or decreased.
      A node handling such request stores the value's new contents locally.
      This contents replicates to all other nodes but doesn't override this value's contents on the other nodes.
-     Instead, per timestamp, each node stores an incremental time series entry that is composed of the value's contents per node.
+     Instead, **per timestamp, each node stores an incremental time series entry that is composed of the value's contents per node**.

 * **Tag per Entry**
    * Non-incremental: